 Baby oil, which is often heavily scented with artificial perfumes, is a big no no for the skin on the face, whatever the skin type.
 It sits on the skin, forming a barrier that can clog the pores and trap dirt, excess sebum and cellular debris, leading to spots and acne breakouts.

 A good trick is to apply a facial oil to your skin and rub lightly.
 If the oil is still sitting on the skin after a few minutes, then it’s probably too heavy for your skin and will lead to excess oiliness.
 If it gets absorbed into your skin, then it’s much more beneficial.

-The best advice for using facial oils if you have oily skin, is to think about when and how often you use it.
+The best advice for using face oils for oily skin, is to think about when and how often you use them.
 Oily skin won’t benefit from applying oil twice a day, so only use it once.
-It’s also best used at night, when the skin naturally produces less sebum when we’re asleep.
+It’s also best used at night, as the skin naturally produces less sebum when we’re asleep.

-You could also try adding a few drops of your skin oil to your nourishing, gentle night time skin moisturiser, rather than using it neat.
+You could also try adding a few drops of your oil for skin to your nourishing, gentle night time skin moisturiser, rather than using it neat.
 This will help the skin absorb the oil and you can adjust the mixture until it’s just right for you.

-So by all means use facial oil as part of a healthy skincare regime, just make sure it’s the right one for your skin!
+So by all means use face oil for oily skin as part of a healthy skincare regime, just make sure it’s the right one for your oily skin!

 Resourceshttps://scientiabeauty.com/a/blog/is-it-ok-to-use-face-oil-on-oily-skin https://www.absolution-cosmetics.com/en/blog/face-oil/oil-oily-skin https://pubmed.ncbi.nlm.nih.gov/15724344/ https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5796020/

 This article is not meant to treat or diagnose.
 Please visit your doctor for advice about any health concerns you may have.